ayoubdkhissi/Fourier-Series-Visualization-with-Python-pygame/README.md

-# Visualisation of Square, Triangle, and SawTooth waves using Fourier series whith pyhton & pygame
+# Visualisation of Square, Triangle, and SawTooth waves using Fourier series with pyhton & pygame

 # How to run the application